 So, most of the mental health problems are associated with dysfunction here and I associate dysfunction here with a lot of the ways that parenting is happening.
 That’s not supporting the kids and empathy is a huge part of that.

 CC: That’s quite amazing.
 So, you see parents now would… how we deal with our kids is different to maybe 10 or 20 years ago?

-JM: Yes, I think there is been a lot of changes.
+JM: Yes, I think there has been a lot of changes.
 Just from the very beginning, holding our children.
-So, touches one, you see babies in those little carrier things and now… they used to be carry them all the time and just right there is the beginning of the development of the ego which again is the prefrontal cortex.
+So, touches one, you see babies in those little carrier things and now… they used to carry them all the time and just right there is the beginning of the development of the ego which again is the prefrontal cortex.